AlejandroFuentePinero/python-coding-challenges/README.md

 # Python Coding Challenges

-A growing collection of short (10–60 min) narrative-style coding projects designed to strengthen **Python reasoning, design thinking, and problem-solving fluency**.
+A collection of short (30–60 minute) narrative-style coding projects designed to build fluency in **Python reasoning, design thinking, and practical problem-solving**.
+Each challenge focuses on clear logic, clean code structure, and purposeful use of core Python tools.

 ---

 ## Contents

 | # | Project | Focus | Level |
 |---|----------|--------|--------|
 | 01 | Grades Tracker | Dictionaries, loops, functions | Easy |